Michael-Obrien-2324/Corrosion-Effects-On-Steel/README.md

-This Materials Lab was a class project that involved choosing a material to test, creating the experiment, testing, and providing results through a report and presentation.
+This Materials Lab was a class team project that involved selecting materials to test, creating the experiment parameters, procedure, testing, and providing results through a report and presentation.

-We investigated the corrosive effects of Sulfuric Acid and Saline solution against 316 stainless steel and 1018 carbon steel.
-Results indicated how materials selection is an important factor when considering materials used in corrosive environments.
+We investigated the corrosive effects of Sulfuric Acid and Saline solution on the hardness of 316 stainless steel and 1018 carbon steel.
+316 displayed resistance to corrosion in both environments while 1018 suffered from corrosion in both, more so in sulfuric acid where the hardness significantly dropped.
+Results indicate how materials selection is an important factor when considering materials used in corrosive environments.